denysdovhan/vacuum-card/README.md

 | :---------------------------------: | :-----------------------------------: |
 | ![Cleaning anumation][cleaning-gif] | ![Returning anumation][returning-gif] |

+## Supported languages

+This card supports translations.
+Please, help to add more translations and improve existing ones.
+Here's a list of supported languages:

+- English
+- Українська (Ukrainian)
+- [_Your language?_][add-translation]

 ## Supported models

 This card relies on basic vacuum services, like `pause`, `start`, `stop`, `return_to_base`, etc. It should work with any robot vacuum, however I can physically test it only with my own robot vacuum.